Remember: Freedom isn’t free; free men are not equal; equal men are not free.

 Winning the Cultural War

-The late actor and N.R.A. president's speech at the Harvard Law School on the all-out culture war going on in America.
+The late actor and N.R.A. president’s speech at the Harvard Law School on the all-out culture war going on in America.
+(And since this speech, it has gotten much worse.)

-Loving Your Country but Hating Your Government
+Loving Your Country and Hating Your Government

 How it is quite possible, and sometimes the only moral choice, to love your country but to hate your government.